DuckyMomo20012/python-template/README.md

 > NOTE: You can add option: `--dev` to include development dependencies.

-Then install dependencies with `pip`
+Then install dependencies with `pip`:

 ```bash
 pip install -r requirements.txt